 Renewal

-In Michigan, you have to renew your sales tax permit every year.
+In Minnesota, you don’t have to renew your sales tax permit.

-You can fill out Form 3372 – Michigan Sales and Use Tax Certificate of Exemption provided by the State, or you can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
+You can fill out the Minnesota form ST-3 – Certificate of Exemption provided by Minnesota after you receive your sales tax permit.
+You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a Michigan Resale Certificate for your Business
+Read our blog: How to Get a Minnesota Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-Michigan has been a party to this program since October 1, 2005, meaning you may use your SST in this state.
+Minnesota is a party to this program, meaning it follows the uniform rules and definitions established by SST.

-Check with the Department of Treasury for the most current information on Michigan’s participation in the Streamlined Sales Tax initiative.
+Check with the Minnesota Revenue Services for the most current information on Minnesota’s participation in the Streamlined Sales Tax initiative.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Michigan and sells to a customer in Detroit, Michigan, with a ZIP code of 48226.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Minnesota and sells to a customer in Rochester, MN, with a ZIP code of 55901.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |

-Michigan is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a Michigan-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+Minnesota is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a Minnesota-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from California to a customer in Detroit, Michigan, where you have nexus, you’d apply Detroit’s sales tax rate to that sale.
+For instance, if you’re selling a product from Maine to a customer in Eagan, Minnesota, where you have nexus, you’d apply Eagan’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Michigan sales tax returns.
+The next step after collection is filing and remitting your Minnesota sales tax returns.
 Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Michigan’s sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Minnesota’s sales tax regulations.

-In Michigan, the due date falls on the 20th day of the following month for monthly and quarterly filers.
+In Minnesota, the due date falls 20th day of the following month.
 For instance, sales tax collected in January is due by February 20th for monthly filers.

-To file your sales tax return for Michigan, a few options are available:
+To file your sales tax return for Minnesota, a few options are available:

-Here are the specific penalties for non-compliance with sales tax regulations in Michigan:
+Here are the specific penalties for non-compliance with sales tax regulations in Minnesota:

-This guide breaks down everything you need to know about Nevada’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Nevada’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about North Dakota’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle North Dakota’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Nevada.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in North Dakota.

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Nevada include:
+The factors that determine a physical nexus in North Dakota include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning October 1, 2018, the threshold for economic nexus in Nevada is $100,000 in gross revenue or 200 transactions in the previous or current calendar year’s sales.
+Beginning October 1, 2018, the threshold for economic nexus in North Dakota is $100,000 in gross revenue in the previous or current calendar year’s sales.

 While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for sales tax nexus requirements in Nevada.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in North Dakota.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Nevada.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in North Dakota.

-Almost all goods are taxable in Nevada, including:
+Almost all goods are taxable in North Dakota, including:

 The goods that are exempt from sales tax are:

-In Nevada, the majority of service-based transactions, such as professional services, advertising, and cleaning services, are not subject to sales tax if separately stated on an invoice.
+In North Dakota, most service-based transactions, such as personal or professional services, advertising, and cleaning services are not subject to sales tax.

-SaaS is not taxable in the state of Nevada.
+SaaS is not taxable in the state of North Dakota.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Nevada, the next important step is getting your Nevada Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in North Dakota, the next important step is getting your North Dakota Seller’s Permit, also known as a sales tax permit.

-You can register for a Certificate of Authority online through the Nevada Tax Center or follow our detailed step-by-step guide for assistance.
+You can register for a North Dakota sales tax permit online at the North Dakota Taxpayer Access Point (ND TAP) or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: